 A reading that prompted me to explore this topic was a discussion in a private forum.
 Someone who I respect (and also a Certified Financial Planner-CFP) expressed his dislike of one of the new robo-advisory firms.
 My research uncovered this Forbes article, “Why Betterment, Wealthfront, and Other Online Investment Firms are Wrong about Financial Advisors,” which references a post that appeared on Betterment’s website.
 From what I can discern, this person dislikes these firms because of this blog post (and perhaps other reasons).

-As a disclosure, I have a relationship with Betterment.
+As a disclosure, I had a relationship with Betterment.
 First, I am an affiliate, which means that if you open an account with this firm by following a link on my site, then I may be paid a commission.
-In addition, I have written content for the company's blog for which I have been paid.
-Finally, I am a Betterment investor, having tested the firm's services as part of an investing competition.
-My $1,000 investment grew in value though its return was significantly dinged by the firm's $3 per month fee (which has since been eliminated).
+In addition, I have written content for the company’s blog for which I have been paid.
+Finally, I am a Betterment investor, having tested the firm’s services as part of an investing competition.
+My $1,000 investment grew in value though its return was significantly dinged by the firm’s $3 per month fee (which has since been eliminated).
 Going forward, I am going to invest with this firm only if I qualify for the 0.35% management fee, which requires having $10,000 invested with the firm or authorizing a $100 per month automatic investment.
 Update: I can now invest for 0.25% with no minimum or monthly requirement.

 My take on the financial adviser vs. Betterment battle is that both types of advisory services can be useful: 1) personalized and comprehensive direction on managing finances; and 2) investment portfolio management advice that is distinct from broader financial planning services.
 Rarely have I found these together at one low cost.